 - 2 tbsp olive oil

-It’s not always leftover spaghetti that is in my fridge.
+It is not always leftover cooked spaghetti that ends up in my fridge.

 What an easy leftover pasta recipe!